onsi/ginkgo/index.md

 ### Parallel Specs

 Ginkgo has support for running specs in parallel.
-It does this by spawning separate `go test` processes and dividing the specs evenly among these processes.
+It does this by spawning separate `go test` processes and serving specs to each process off of a shared queue.
 This is important for a BDD test framework, as the shared context of the closures does not parallelize well in-process.

 To run a Ginkgo suite in parallel you *must* use the `ginkgo` CLI.
 Simply pass in the `-p` flag: